aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/rendering-3d-scenes/basic-rendering/_index.md

 torus.getTransform().setTranslation(2, 1, 1);
 ```

+## Adding Cylinders – More Material Experiments

 ### Step 4: Incorporating Cylinders

-Now, let's add cylinders to the scene with different rotations and materials.
+The following snippet shows how you can add cylinders with different rotations and materials.
+Feel free to replace the placeholder code with your own mesh generation logic.

 ```java
 // Code for adding cylinders with specific rotations and materials
 // ...
 ```

+## Configuring the Camera for the Desired View

 ### Step 5: Configuring the Camera

-In the final step, we'll configure the camera to get the desired view of the scene.
+Finally we position the camera to capture the whole scene.

 ```java
 Camera camera = new Camera();